newchuyalong/libgdx-learning/Gradle-and-Intellij-IDEA.md

 ~~Once this [bug in the Gradle tooling API](http://issues.gradle.org/browse/GRADLE-1539) is fixed, we can simplify running the HTML5 by using the Gradle integration.
 At the moment, the Gradle process will run forever even if canceled.~~
 ## Debugging Your Project
 Follow the steps for running the project, but instead of launching via the run (Play) button, launch your configuration via the debug (bug) button.
-Note that RoboVM currently does not support debugging.
-Debugging of the html build can be done in the browser as follows:
+Debugging the HTML5 project is a bit more involved.

 Run the superDev Gradle task as before.
 Go to [http://localhost:8080/html](http://localhost:8080/html), click on the `SuperDev Refresh` button and hit `Compile`.
 In Chrome, press `F12` to bring up the developer tools, go to the sources tab and find the Java file you want to debug.
 Set breakpoints, step and inspect variables using the power of source maps!